History of Bavaria

 The history of Bavaria stretches from its earliest settlement and its formation as a stem duchy in the 6th century through its inclusion in the Holy Roman Empire to its status as an independent kingdom and finally as a large Bundesland (state) of the Federal Republic of Germany.
 Originally settled by Celtic peoples such as the Boii, by the 1st century BC it was eventually conquered and incorporated into the Roman Empire as the provinces of Raetia and Noricum.

 Early settlements and Roman Raetia

 There have been numerous palaeolithic discoveries in Bavaria.

-The earliest known inhabitants that are mentioned in written sources were the Celts, participating in the widespread La Tène culture, whom the Romans subdued just before the commencement of the Christian era, founding colonies among them and including their land in the provinces of Raetia and Noricum.
-The Roman center of administration for this area was Castra Regina (modern-day Regensburg).
+The earliest inhabitants known from surviving written sources were the Celts, participating in the widespread La Tène culture.
+The Roman Empire under Augustus made the Danube, which runs through Bavaria, its northern boundary.
+What is now southern Bavaria was in the northern half of the Roman province of Raetia, which was the land of the Vindelici.
+The main Roman city was Augusta Vindelicorum, modern Augsburg.
+Modern-day Regensburg (Radasbona, or Castra Regina) and Passau were frontier positions.
+North of the Danube during imperial times lived two Suebian peoples, the Hermunduri and the Varisci.